• Blogs

 The Pectra upgrade consists of two planned upgrades- Prague (for the execution layer) and Electra (for the consensus layer).
 By combining both, the Ethereum Pectra Upgrade will introduce multiple helpful improvements to Ethereum, making it more optimized, convenient and flexible than ever.

-It will consist of 9 standard EIPs (Ethereum Improvement Proposals) and a meta-EIP comprising 11 more EIP components.
+It initially consist of 9 standard EIPs (Ethereum Improvement Proposals) and a meta-EIP comprising 11 more EIP components.
+While some focused on the Prague upgrade, others fell under the Electra upgrade.
 An EIP is like bills presented in Ethereum’s parliaments that become the new law if it receives favour from most members.

 EIPs of Ethereum Pectra Upgrade